 Ready To Serve Scotland In A Changing Climate

-To this end we are currently developing our updated Carbon Management Plan to quantify some of the carbon savings available from the actions laid out in the first iteration of our Carbon Plan
+Scottish Water is committed to managing emissions and to ensuring all parts of our business consider carbon and wider sustainability within decisions and actions.
+To this end we are currently developing our updated Carbon Management Plan to quantify some of the carbon savings available from the actions laid out in the first iteration of our Carbon Plan.

 Read our Q and A on our carbon footprint and climate change.

-If you have any further questions or comments, please Contact Us
+If you have any further questions or comments, please Contact Us.

 To find out more read our 2007-08, 2008-09 and 2009-10 Carbon Footprint Reports.